alongenosar/ios-sdk/README.md

 ```

 ## Step 5: Facebook and Twitter authentication (Optional)
-If you decide on using Snappers' Facebook or Twitter authentication, We'l require some additional keys in the info.plist file
+If you decide on using Snappers' Facebook or Twitter authentication, We'll require some additional keys in the info.plist file

 - URL types
 	* item